 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

 The English language level for this programme is: Good.

 Further information can be found on our English language requirements page.

 The combined specialisation in Neuroscience and Communication provides a thorough multidisciplinary introduction to modern knowledge and current research in the inter-related aspects of neuroscience, speech processing and language impairments where students have completed related previous study which may not include demonstrable experience in theoretical linguistics.

-The UCL Division of Division of Psychology and Language Sciences undertakes world-leading research and teaching in mind, behaviour, and language.
+The UCL Division of Psychology and Language Sciences undertakes world-leading research and teaching in mind, behaviour, and language.
 Staff and students benefit from cutting-edge resources including extensive laboratories for research in speech and language, perception, and cognition.

 Opportunities for students to work with world-renowned researchers exist in all areas of investigation.
 The division offers a supportive environment including numerous specialist seminars, workshops, and guest lectures.

 The Language Sciences MSc provides the opportunity for in-depth study of one or more areas of the language sciences.
 The programme is an 'umbrella degree', with a number of specialisation strands that follow a common structure.

 Fee Please see UCL website for full information about fees and costs for this programme.

 Qualification and course duration